-- Administer the five divisions of this department. - Enforce the Public Health Code and municipal ordinances. - Prepare and lead a workforce capable of responding to disease outbreaks, epidemics, bioterrorist attacks, emergency preparedness activities, and other threats to public health. - Conduct needs assessments and aid residents in undertaking and responding to community health and social needs. - Design and implement programs to improve community health status.
+- Administer the five divisions of this department. - Enforce the Public Health Code and municipal ordinances. - Prepare and lead a workforce capable of responding to disease outbreaks, epidemics, bioterrorist attacks, emergency preparedness activities, and other threats to the public health and our quality of life. - Conduct needs assessments and aid residents in undertaking and responding to community health and social needs. - Design and implement programs to improve community health status.

-Health & Social Services, Administration
+DEPARTMENT NAME: Health & Social Services, Administration FORM 2